alexdwagner/jekyll-now/_posts/2016-10-21-Radical-Computing.md

 The first thought I had when hearing the exercise desribed was, "I wonder if computer/programmer role-playing is like a hyper-niche in the fetish community?".

 The answer, of course, is "most likely".
+And I think that's great.

 ----